 We are working with anti-virus publishers in order to ensure that fewer false positives appear in the future with Dashlane.
 Despite all the tests we run before each new update, it is unfortunately possible that an anti-virus software blocks Dashlane and that we only discover it after our update has been released.

-This may also happen because of how our application works: all your data are ciphered securely; we install extensions in your browsers to make it possible to fill information directly on the web; data can be synced to our servers and to multiple devices; etc. All those activities are typically considered suspicious by anti-viruses.
+This may also happen because of how our application works: All your data is encrypted securely, we install extensions in your browsers to make it possible to fill information directly on the web, data can be synced to our servers and to multiple devices, etc. All of these activities are typically considered suspicious by anti-viruses.

 Some anti-viruses may also consider us as a threat because they use many different detection systems in order to find new threats on the Internet, and some of these detection algorithms are based on a popularity index for the application among their user community.
-As our application is still relatively new, our popularity index is sometimes considered low for the anti-virus publishers, which is why Dashlane can be mistaken as a suspicious application.
+Our popularity index is sometimes considered low for the anti-virus publishers, which is why Dashlane can be mistaken as a suspicious application.